Helium Electron Configuration and Orbital Diagram Model

 The energy of an orbital is calculated from the value of the principal quantum number ‘n’ and the azimuthal quantum number ‘l’.
 The orbital for which the value of (n + l) is lower is the low energy orbital and the electron will enter that orbital first.

-How to determine the group and period of helium through the electron configuration?
+Determine the group and period of helium through the electron configuration

 The electron configuration shows that the helium atom has only an orbit(shell).
 The last orbit is the period of that element.
 That is, the period of helium is 1.

-How to determine the valency and valence electrons of helium?
+Determine the valency and valence electrons of helium

 The ability of an atom of an element to combine with another atom during the formation of a compound is called valency.
 Helium is an inert element.
 Therefore, the valency of helium is zero.